KOSASIH/EcoMedAgriSynth/README.md

-# SynBioAI
+# EcoMedAgriSynth

-The intersection of synthetic biology and artificial intelligence, driving breakthroughs in medicine, agriculture, and ecology.
+Integrating AI, gene editing, and synthetic biology to revolutionize medicine, agriculture, and ecology with novel, adaptive life forms.